jianglibo/pagehelper-docs/helpers/ph-pjax-link.md

 ## Execute scripts in the header

-Sometimes you cannot control or it's not easy to controll the source of the page, like this Jekyll template, there's flag in the config object.
+Sometimes you cannot control or it's not easy to controll the source of the page, like this Jekyll template, you could add patterns to `script_execlude_patterns` to avoid re-execute of the script tag.

 ```typescript
 export type Cfg = {